christophsax/seasonal/README.md

 ### Licence

 When released, the R code in seasonal will be GPL-3.
 The package contains the X-13ARIMA-SEATS binary files from the United States Census Bureau.
-According to the manual, may
+According to the manual (page 1),

-When it is released, the X-13ARIMA-SEATS program will be in the public domain, and may be copied or transferred
+> When it is released, the X-13ARIMA-SEATS program will be in the public domain, and may be copied or transferred.

 [manual]: http://www.census.gov/ts/x13as/docX13AS.pdf "Reference Manual"

 [qref]: http://www.census.gov/ts/x13as/pc/qrefX13ASpc.pdf "Quick Reference"

+[examples]: https://github.com/christophsax/seasonal/wiki/Examples-X-13ARIMA-SEATS "Wiki: Examples X-13ARIMA-SEATS"